BLOG No 9 – March 2022

-So perhaps more people will learn that Ebooks are environmentally friendly – no trees need to be felled in order to make paper – I like this idea and want to pass it on for consideration by everyone else.
+BLOG No 7 So perhaps more people will learn that Ebooks are environmentally friendly – no trees need to be felled in order to make paper – I like this idea and want to pass it on for consideration by everyone else.
 I would love to know if this is an issue being discussed by environment and conservation groups?

-BLOG no 2
+BLOG no 4

 Before the chalet could be erected on the site I chose, a decision had to be made.
 An old oak tree precluded the underfloor waste and other pipes being placed where they were needed.
 The area was very exact and no alternative placing could be selected.
 A decision had to be made – yes, the tree had to be destroyed.
 I felt dreadfully guilty about this and though a prayer was offered at the time of felling, this just wasn’t enough.

 BLOG No 2 The Big Adventure, as it has always been known, gave much fodder for fun anecdotes with some lovely and evocative photos.
 A new career as a Speaker evolved – always lively with much laughing and audience participation, a sort of ‘no holds barred’ type of event.

 BLOG no 1 Starting at the beginning … Adventures have always featured high in my life and it was no surprise to my family and friends when I took early retirement to sail round the world in a small yacht (34′ is small), just skipper and me!
 In the event, for various personal reasons, I jumped ship after 4 years.
 But such marvellous memories caused me to create a novel, based on places visited but with fictional – and often very naughty – characters.
 So Sunset Breezer was born.
 Because of the rauchy element of my story, I wrote under the nom de plume, Rosie Austen – Jane would have been appalled…